abieee2003/documentation/content/applications/inventory_and_mrp/manufacturing/advanced_configuration/using_work_centers.rst

 In the **Manufacturing** app, select :menuselection:`Configuration --> Work Centers` and click the :guilabel:`New` button to open a new work center form.

 .. image:: using_work_centers/work-center-form.png
    :alt: An example of a fully configured work center form.

 - :guilabel:`Work Center Name`: the label for the work center used to select it on a work order or select it for reporting.
 - :guilabel:`Tag`: reusable labels that can be used to sort work centers in the list view
 - :guilabel:`Alternative Workcenters`: where a work order should be carried out of the primary work center is not available
 - :guilabel:`Code`: reference id for the work center that is displayed in the list view
-- :guilabel:`Working Hours`: the hours that work center can be used during the week.
+- :guilabel:`Working Hours`: the hours that work center can be used during the week

 .. _manufacturing/management/using_work_centers/wc-setup: